-- (1) Invest in, learn from, and build upon successful partnership and collaborative efforts, including Community Wildfire Protection Plans, or their equivalent. - (2) Develop and conduct effective education and outreach to empower citizen engagement in, and support for, wildland fire management activities. - (3) Proactively use a variety of active vegetation management tools and techniques, including prescribed fire, to achieve local and large landscape objectives. - (4) Support working forests and wildlands, local economies and jobs, and diverse products and markets.
+- (1) Collaboration and communication are the keys to success.
+Invest in, learn from, and build upon successful partnership and collaborative efforts, including land management plans, Community Wildfire Protection Plans or their equivalent, and keep all parties informed and involved throughout the process. - (2) Develop and conduct effective education and outreach to empower citizen engagement in, and support for, wildland fire management activities. - (3) Proactively use a variety of active vegetation management tools and techniques, including prescribed fire, to achieve local and large landscape objectives.
+Communicate the benefits of doing so. - (4) Support working forests and wildlands, local economies and collaborate to create jobs, and diverse products and markets.
+Communicate the need and the resultant benefits.

 The RSCs will continue to coordinate with the National Science and Analysis Team (NSAT) to incorporate the best available science into the Cohesive Strategy.
-The NSAT uses scientific information, data, and pre-existing models to develop a conceptual framework that describes the relative effectiveness of actions and activities for managing risks associated with wildland fire.
-The WFEC, CSSC, RSCs, and the NSAT will continue to work together in Phase III.
+The NSAT supports the regions by using scientific information, data, and pre-existing models to develop a conceptual framework that describes the relative effectiveness of actions and activities for managing risks associated with wildland fire.
+All levels and committees - from the Wildland Fire Executive Council (WFEC) and RSCs to the Cohesive Strategy Sub-Committee (CSSC) and the NSAT - will continue to work together in Phase III as collectively alternatives are explored and an analysis of alternatives is completed.

 There are two keys to the Cohesive Strategy's success: first is the commitment to collaborate.
-Working together will allow us to accomplish the goals of the National Cohesive Strategy for Wildland Fire Management.
+Working together will allow us to accomplish the goals of the National Cohesive Wildland Fire Management

+Strategy.
 The second is a requirement for a comprehensive communication and implementation strategy which provides information and seeks feedback from all stakeholders throughout the process.